rmyhal/contentment/README.md

 ![Maven Central Version](https://img.shields.io/maven-central/v/me.rmyhal.contentment/contentment?style=flat&logo=sonatype)
 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/rmyhal/contentment/checks.yml)

-Are you fed up with progress indicators that run for 159 milliseconds and then disappears and are a real pain in the neck for both you and your customers?
+Are you fed up with progress indicators that run for 159 milliseconds and then disappear and are a real pain in the neck for both you and your users?
 `Contentment` effectively manages frustrating progress indicators, enhancing the user experience.
 ```kotlin
 Contentment {